-Thank you so much for running a Sharing Shapes activity session with bereaved children and young people.
-This is a brilliant opportunity to engage with bereaved children and young people about the support around them.
+Thank you so much for running a Sharing Shapes activity session with the children and young people in your setting.
+This is a positive way to engage with children and young people about bereavement, and the support around them.

 This resource pack provides: